Skip to content

 Goods enter EU under T1 transit

-No duty or VAT is paid on arrival.
-Goods move under customs supervision into an AEO-authorised bonded warehouse — a standard public bonded site or a partner facility we operate in Hamburg, Rotterdam, or Gdańsk.
+No duty or VAT on arrival.
+Goods move under customs supervision into an AEO-authorised bonded warehouse — a standard public bonded site or a partner facility we coordinate.

 02